Bachelor of Science in Pharmaceutical Sciences

 - Rural Health Education and Career Enhancement Track

 - Walker Leadership Scholars Program

 The tracks allow students to focus on co-curricular concepts outside of required professional courses to assist with skills and employment in particular pharmacy settings.
-The tracks provide activities that students can participate in outside the classroom (student organization activities, seminar programs, research projects, etc.) that will further develop professional skills applicable in these practice settings.
-If a student begins the Business and Entrepreneurship or Pre-Residency track programs, they are not obligated to complete the track and may discontinue their participation at any time.
+The tracks provide activities that students can participate in outside the classroom (networking, seminar programs, research projects, etc.) that will further develop professional skills applicable in these practice settings.
+If a student begins the Business and Entrepreneurship, Rural Health Education and Career Enhancement or Pre-Residency track programs, they are not obligated to complete the track and may discontinue their participation at any time.
 The Walker Leadership Scholars Program requires students to apply, interview, be selected and continue in the track for their second – fourth professional years.